jonamsalem/GOCoverage/README.md

 When the test fails, an HTML coverage report will be generated as an artifact which is stored for 2 days.

+## Usage

-Additonally, users will have the option to set two custom conditions:
+Users will have the option to set two custom conditions:
 * `threshold` - default set to 70%
 * `generate_artifact` -  generate the cover report artifact when test passed (by default set to false).
 Note that failed tests will ALWAYS generate the report.

-## Usage

 To use this action in your workflow, create a `.github/workflows/example.yml` file in your repository.
 Below is an example of how to implement the action:
 ```yaml